ms-iot/content/win10/SetupRPI.md

             <kbd>exit</kbd>
         </li>
         <li>
-            Using the administrator command prompt, apply the image to your SD card by running the following command (be sure to replace PhysicalDriveN with the value you found in the previous step, for example, if your SD card is disk number 3, use <kbd>/ApplyDrive:\\.\PhysicalDrive3</kbd> below):<br />
+            Open the administrator command prompt (to do so, click Start, type "cmd," right-click on "Command Prompt" and then select "Run as administrator").
+At the prompt, apply the image to your SD card by running the following command (be sure to replace PhysicalDriveN with the value you found in the previous step, for example, if your SD card is disk number 3, use <kbd>/ApplyDrive:\\.\PhysicalDrive3</kbd> below):<br />
             <kbd>dism.exe /Apply-Image /ImageFile:<fullpath>flash.ffu /ApplyDrive:\\.\PhysicalDriveN /SkipPlatformCheck</fullpath></kbd>
         </li>
         <li>Click on the "Safely Remove Hardware" icon in your task tray and select your USB SD card reader to safely remove it from the system.
 Failing to do this can cause corruption of the image.